 Arsenal’s last 10 signings before Stan Kroenke – and how they fared

-Arsenal fans are understandably less than happy with how Stan Kroenke has backed the club in the transfer market – but how did they fare in the years just before the American’s arrival?
+Arsenal fans have been less than happy with how Stan Kroenke has backed the club in the transfer market over the years – but how did they fare in the years just before the American’s arrival?

-Kroenke hasn’t put money into the club for five years, and with Arsenal slipping out of the Champions League in that period, fans are in no doubt about who is to blame.
+Kroenke hasn’t quite matched the spending of the Gunners’ Premier League rivals since he became a majority shareholder, and with Arsenal slipping out of the Champions League in that period, fans are in no doubt about who is to blame.

-We’ve looked at the last 10 signings Arsenal made before Kroenke became the majority shareholder in 2011 to see how they fared at the club.
+We’ve looked at the last 10 signings Arsenal made before Kroenke took over to see how they fared at the club.

 Lehmann came out of retirement to return to Arsenal for a second spell at the age of 41 during an injury crisis in March 2011.